icefallgames/SCICompanion/SCICompanion/Docs/source/decompiler.rst

 Decompiling a script
 --------------------

 You can select one or more scripts on the left (using shift-click), and then press the *Decompile* button.
-Decompiling a script can be a fairly lengthy process, so if you're only curious about a few scripts, then just select those.
+Decompiling a script is complex and can be a fairly lengthy process, so if you're only curious about a few scripts, then just select those.
 As the decompilation takes place, status updates are given in the pane on the right.